dherault/serverless-offline/README.md

 ## Debug process

 The Serverless offline plugin will respond to the overall framework settings and output additional information to the console in debug mode.
-In order to do this you will have to set the `SLS_DEBUG` environmental variable.
+In order to do this you will have to set the `SLS_DEBUG` environment variable.
 You can run the following in the command line to switch to debug mode execution.

 > Unix: `export SLS_DEBUG=*`